Chicken Pad Thai | Authentic and Best Pad Thai Recipe Ever

-That’s why I am sooo excited to share this recipe with you!
-If you’re newer to cooking, you’ll get a boost of confidence making it.
+That’s why I am so excited to share this recipe with you!
+If you’re newer to cooking, you’ll get a boost of confidence in making it.
 And if you’re an expert in the kitchen, this recipe is a great addition to your repertoire.
 No matter your skill level, I want you to have the same “I can’t believe I made this!” outburst.

 I planned on sharing this recipe with you sooner, but no matter how much I made, my boyfriend and I never had leftovers, so I couldn’t take a picture.
-There’s some dishes that no matter how many servings you make, there’s never enough, and this pad thai is definitely one of them.
+There are some dishes that no matter how many servings you make, there’s never enough, and this pad thai is definitely one of them.
 It’s packed with balanced, rich flavors.
 The peanuts and bean sprouts provide a crunchy contrast to the smooth noodles.
 It tastes so fresh and complex that each bite brings a new depth of flavor that’ll keep you going back for more.

 The only downside with this recipe is that once you make it, you’ll never want a restaurant or takeout pad thai again.
-I honestly think this pad thai chicken noodles beats a lot of restaurants in a blind tasting.
+I honestly think this pad thai chicken noodle beats a lot of restaurants in a blind tasting.
 Plus, it’s a fraction of the cost to make at home.